elixir-ecto/postgrex/README.md

 Extensions are used to extend Postgrex' built-in type encoding/decoding.

-Here is a [JSON extension](https://github.com/elixir-ecto/postgrex/blob/master/lib/postgrex/extensions/json.ex) that supports encoding/decoding Elixir maps to the Postgres' JSON type.
+Here is a [JSON extension](https://github.com/elixir-ecto/postgrex/blob/master/lib/postgrex/extensions/json.ex) that supports encoding/decoding Elixir maps to the PostgreSQL JSON type.

 Extensions can be specified and configured when building custom type modules: